 The police and crime commissioner’s councillor advocate scheme aims to ensure that:

-- consistent, accurate and honest information relating to crime and community safety is cascaded to the public;
+- consistent, accurate and honest information relating to crime, victim services and community safety is cascaded to the public

-- councillors feel more equipped to inform the public about crime and policing, educate their communities about crime and support/encourage greater reporting of issues to the police and other appropriate partner organisations;
+- councillors feel more equipped to inform the public about crime, victim services and policing, educate their communities about crime and support/encourage greater reporting of issues to the police and other appropriate partner organisations

-- andpolice officer time is used to its optimum by enabling the cascade of information to be efficient and without duplication.councillors feel more informed about crime and policing in their local area;
+- police officer time is used to its optimum by enabling the cascade of information to be efficient and without duplication

 The scheme works by improving the consistency and frequency of communication, and offers advocates:

 Every quarter the councillor advocates for each policing area will meet with a representative from Devon and Cornwall Police.
-A representative from the relevant Community Safety Partnership (CSP) will also be invited to attend, as will a police and crime commissioner community engagement officer (if there is one allocated to the area), along with any police engagement volunteers in the area.
+A representative from the relevant Community Safety Partnership (CSP) will also be invited to attend along with any police engagement volunteers in the area.

 This discussion will enable each councillor advocate to raise issues on behalf of their council’s communities, and allow the police the opportunity to update all councillor advocates on relevant information and/or request support with a specific issue.
 After the meeting the police representative will send a brief written summary of the meeting, along with any other key documents and actions to the councillor advocates and the Office of the Police and Crime Commissioner (OPCC).
 The councillor advocates will then cascade the information discussed to all elected members from their own council.

-These discussions will not be for discussing individual cases or problem solving specific issues.
+This form of contact is not designed for discussing individual cases or problem solving on specific issues.
 Those discussions should take place within existing processes (e.g. crime reporting) and forums (e.g. community safety partnership).

-Each quarter advocates will also be invited to attend a ‘councillor advocate seminar’ which will focus on one key issue for example:
+Each quarter advocates will be invited to attend a ‘councillor advocate seminar’ which will focus on one key priority area of:

-Attendance at seminars will be exclusively for councillor advocates and will provide opportunities to receive information and updates from professionals, and enable councillors to ask questions, raise queries and feedback the views of their communities to the police and the police and crime commissioner.
+Attendance at seminars will be exclusively for councillor advocates by prior confirmation and will provide opportunities to receive information and updates from professionals, and enable councillors to ask questions, raise queries and feedback on the views of their communities to the police and the Police and Crime Commissioner.